 Many standard stuck states are not stuck in JavaScript: a function can be applied with any number of arguments; an operator can be used with any values because of implicit coercion; and, all property lookups succeed (possibly producing undefined).
 Nonetheless, several (non-exceptional) stuck states remain: applying a non-function value; and retrieving a property for a non-object value.
-A progress statement for DJS would state that well-typed programs do not get stuck and can only fail with exceptions due to retrieving a property from undefined or null.13
+System !D is designed to ensure that well-typed programs do not get stuck and can only fail with exceptions due to retrieving a property from undefined or null.
+We can also provide the stronger guarantees that only bound keys are retrieved and only non-null objects are accessed (thus ruling out the possibility of null dereference exceptions) simply by changing the types of object primitives appropriately.